Immigration Frequently Asked Questions

 For more information on how studying online (distance learning) may affect your PGWP eligibility, click here.

-What can I do if I don’t get my study permit/visa approval in time for the scheduled start of my program?
+What should I do if my study permit or visa isn’t approved in time for my program's start date?

 Students who do not have a final decision on their study permit application in time for their program start date should seek alternate options.
 Please be aware of registration and tuition payment deadlines as you consider your options.